chrisnorman7/worldsmith_studio_manual/src/welcome/concepts.md

 This is a single file which is stored as [JSON](https://www.json.org/).
 It holds the information about your world.

-You can open this file in any standard text editor, although you are entirely responsible for any damage to your project arising from making edits to it.
+You can open this file in any standard text editor, although you are entirely responsible for any damage to your project arising from making edits to it outside of the official Worldsmith Studio editor.

 ### Assets Directory